Load test your app in the cloud using Visual Studio and VSTS

 Open the GettingStartedWithLoadTesting.sln solution in Visual Studio Enterprise.

 Open the SampleWebTest.webtest file.
 Replace the URL with the URL of your app's web page.

-Before you can run load tests in the cloud, connect Visual Studio to your VSTS account.
+Before you can run load tests in the cloud, connect Visual Studio to VSTS.

 Connect to one of your projects.

-If you haven't connected to your VSTS account before, add your account to the server list.
+If you haven't connected to VSTS before, add it to the server list.

 If you're prompted to sign in to VSTS, do that now.

-Select your VSTS account from the list, then choose your project.
+Select your VSTS subscription from the list, then choose your project.
 Now you can connect.